-The kitchen in this older home was remodeled with the gracious and classic style the homeowner’s designed with a few touches of modern tossed into the mix.
+The kitchen in this older home was remodeled with the gracious and classic style the homeowner’s designed, with a few touches of modern tossed into the mix.
 The custom hood was designed by In Detail and constructed by the Renaissance Man, Kevin Marchetti.
 The cold rolled steel material was enhanced by a band of steel honed and ground down to add sparkle to the focal point hood.

-We chose white cabinetry for the classic look the rest of the home embodies.
+We chose white cabinetry for the classic look that the rest of the home embodies.
 But adding to the modern is the use of gray quartz from Cambria.
 This added a sleekness to the kitchen that typical granite would have not.
 The pulls are also quite varied and with a modern style.

-The original kitchen was dark and drab and the original brick just enhanced the dreary ambiance.
+The original kitchen was dark and drab, and the original brick just enhanced the dreary ambiance.
 We chose to paint the brick a light shade of gray and use a variation of the same color on the walls and wood ceiling.